 It’s called 'Bologna' or 'Boloni' all around the world except in Bologna.
 It’s delicious and it represents our city.
 But there's another meat, similar to mortadella, that deserves to be known.
 It's called salame rosa.

 Salame rosa (pink salami) is less famous then mortadella and nowadays is almost disappeared.

 By the end of the XIX century and until the first half of the XX century, the consumption of mortadella and pink salami in Bologna was the same.

 The ingredients are quite similar: pork shoulder with the addition of lard.

 But while in the mortadella everything is chopped except lard, in pink salami only the muscle is ground.
 The rest is worked with a knife, so that the slice resembles a marbled mortadella.

-Only the parts corresponding to the long muscles are used, to maintain the characteristic light color during cooking and in the finished produc (hence the name " Salame Rosa").
-The fat part is derived exclusively from the cheek lard, cutted into cubes and mixed with the addition of salt, garlic and pepper.
+Only the parts corresponding to the long muscles are used in order to maintain the characteristic light color during its cooking and in the final product (hence the name 'Salame Rosa').
+The fat part is derived exclusively from the cheek lard, cut into cubes and mixed with salt, garlic and pepper.

-Photos courtesy of cucchiaio.it
+[Photos courtesy of cucchiaio.it]